| Size | 22 mm – 55-15522, 22 mm – 55-17722, 38 mm – 55-17738, 38 mm – 55-15538 |

 Related products

-The D'Assumpcao 55-22216 is a surgical instrument measuring 16 cm (approximately 6¼ inches) in length, commonly utilized in medical procedures.
-Its specific function and application depend on the surgical context and specialty, such as general surgery, orthopedics, or plastic surgery.
-This instrument is typically part of a surgical toolkit employed by healthcare professionals to facilitate precise and controlled surgical maneuvers.
+The D'Assumpcao 55-22816 is a surgical instrument measuring 16 cm (approximately 6¼ inches) in length, designed for specific medical procedures.
+Its precise function and use vary depending on the surgical context and specialty, such as general surgery or orthopedics.
+This instrument is typically included in surgical sets to aid healthcare professionals in performing precise and controlled surgical maneuvers.

 McKISSOCK